Here’s the transcript:

 “Winning awards for wildlife photography made me realize I needed to take this seriously”

 The idea: To start a travel and photography company

 Eureka Moment: Jayanth Sharma inherited his passion for photography from his father.
 Growing up in the 80s, Sharma watched his father teach photography.
-He moved on to work in the IT industry, but kept up with photography as a hobby.
+He moved on to work in the IT industry but kept up with photography as a hobby.
 “I pursued it in my free time on weekends.
 In the mid-2000s, I won a couple of prestigious awards for my wildlife photography.
-That was when I realised I needed to take this up seriously,” he says.
+That was when I realized I needed to take this up seriously,” he says.
 He quit his job at Accenture in 2007 and started doing freelance photography.
 Soon, he got together with his photographer friends and launched the company in 2010.